joshdreagan/camel-orders-demo/README.md

 Install and run MySQL [https://dev.mysql.com/doc/refman/5.7/en/installing.html]

 _Note: For my tests, I chose to run the docker image [https://hub.docker.com/r/mysql/mysql-server/].
-You can run it using the command `docker run --name mysql -e MYSQL_DATABASE=example -e MYSQL_ROOT_PASSWORD=Abcd1234 -e MYSQL_ROOT_HOST=172.17.0.1 -p 3306:3306 -d mysql/mysql-server:5.7`.
+You can run it using the command `docker run --name mysql -e MYSQL_DATABASE=example -e MYSQL_ROOT_PASSWORD=Abcd1234 -e MYSQL_ROOT_HOST=% -p 3306:3306 -d mysql/mysql-server:5.7`.
 You can then connect and run SQL statements using the command `docker exec -it mysql mysql -uroot -p`._

 Build the project source code